 - (a) Shade must be present when the temperature exceeds 80 degrees Fahrenheit.
 When the outdoor temperature in the work area exceeds 80 degrees Fahrenheit, the employer must have and maintain one or more areas with shade at all times while employees are present that are either open to the air or provided with ventilation or cooling.
 The amount of shade present must be at least enough to accommodate the number of employees on recovery or rest periods, so that they can sit in a normal posture fully in the shade without having to be in physical contact with each other.
-Per OAR 437-001-0744, the requirements for physical distancing apply (until repealed or amended).
-The shade must be located as close as practical to the areas where employees are working.
+The shade must be located as close as practicable to the areas where employees are working.
 Shade present during meal periods must be at least enough to accommodate the number of employees on the meal period who remain onsite. - (b) Shade must be available when the temperature does not exceed 80 degrees Fahrenheit.
-When the outdoor temperature in the work area does not exceed 80 degrees Fahrenheit, either provide shade as per subsection (6)(a) or provide timely access to shade upon an employee's request.
+When the outdoor temperature in the work area does not exceed 80 degrees Fahrenheit,